PrestaShop/prestashop-specs/content/1.7/back-office/design/themes-and-logo/theme&logo-listing.md

 ### Call to action

- - Choose layouts
+ - Choose layouts - when pressed redirects to the [specs of the theme&logo-choose-layouts]({{<ref "theme&logo-choose-layouts.md">}} "theme&logo-choose-layouts.")
- - Reset to defaults
+ - Reset to defaults - resets everything to the default values.